Q: What does integrated preschool mean?

 Q: How many students will be in a classroom and how many teachers?

 A: Classrooms hold 15 students.
-There is one designated Teacher as well as one designated Instructional Assistant assigned to each classroom.
+There is one designated Teacher as well as one designated Paraprofessional assigned to each classroom.
 Additional support staff members may be assigned to special education students requiring additional support as indicated on their Individualized Education Program.

 Q: What would a typical day look like for my child in preschool?